russisinha/cs401/README.md

 # CS 401 - Introduction to advanced studies 1

-This repository contains the project for CS401 during the the term of Fall 2017
+This repository contains the project for CS401 during the term of Fall 2017

  # Project details